rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 Heap memory and stack memory are two distinct areas of memory used by programs to store data.
 Stack memory is typically used for storing local variables and function calls, while heap memory is used for dynamic memory allocation, such as when creating objects.

 **Stack Memory:**
-- Purpose: Stores local variables, function arguments, and return addresses for function calls.
+- _Purpose_: Stores local variables, function arguments, and return addresses for function calls.
-- Allocation: Stack memory is allocated automatically by the compiler when a function is called and deallocated when the function returns.
+- _Allocation_: Stack memory is allocated automatically by the compiler when a function is called and deallocated when the function returns.
-- Order: Follows a Last-In, First-Out (LIFO) order.
+- _Order_: Follows a Last-In, First-Out (LIFO) order.
-- Size: Stack memory is typically smaller than heap memory.
+- _Size_: Stack memory is typically smaller than heap memory.
-- Speed: Accessing stack memory is generally faster than heap memory.
+- _Speed_: Accessing stack memory is generally faster than heap memory.

 **Heap Memory:**
-- Purpose: Used for dynamic memory allocation, allowing for the storage of objects, data structures, and other data that can be created or destroyed during program execution.
+- _Purpose_: Used for dynamic memory allocation, allowing for the storage of objects, data structures, and other data that can be created or destroyed during program execution.
-- Allocation: Heap memory is allocated and deallocated explicitly by the programmer.
+- _Allocation_: Heap memory is allocated and deallocated explicitly by the programmer.
-- Order: Does not follow a specific order.
+- _Order_: Does not follow a specific order.
-- Size: Heap memory is typically larger than stack memory.\
+- _Size_: Heap memory is typically larger than stack memory.\
-- Speed: Accessing heap memory can be slower than stack memory due to the need for dynamic allocation and management.
+- _Speed_: Accessing heap memory can be slower than stack memory due to the need for dynamic allocation and management.

 **Key Differences:**